juthawong/jQuery-oddEven.js/README.md

 ## Licensed
 Apache 2.0

-### Created with Love By Juthawong Naisanguansee - Bangkok , Thailand
+Created with Love By Juthawong Naisanguansee From Bangkok , Thailand